The Presidential Board has agreed the following regulations to ensure that the coming winter semester runs as safely as possible:

 I would like to renew my student ID.
 Are the printers for renewing cards or the Chip Card Office available?
 Is there a replacement for the semester ticket?

-For the validation of the chip card (student ID) for the summer semester 2020, the printer for renewing cards in the ZHG will be available again from Tuesday 28 April 2020, to be used in compliance with the current regulations for protection against infections.
+For the validation of the chip card (student ID) f the printer for renewing cards in the ZHG is available to be used in compliance with the current regulations for protection against infections.
 The printer is accessible via the ZHG entrance opposite the Oeconomicum on weekdays from 10:00 to 17:00.
 Users must keep a distance of 2.5m from all other people and must without fail wear a face mask to cover their nose and mouth.
 The printers to renew cards in the UMG and Physics libraries are also available again.

 The printer to renew cards at Wilhelmsplatz 4 is not yet available due to the current situation caused by the coronavirus pandemic.
 The Chip Card Office itself will also remain closed to the public.